VictoriaBuchanan/Cellphone/README.md

 # Arduino Cell Phone Project

 The goal of this project is to create a mini cellphone display using Arduino components.
 Once completed, the user will be able to type text using a number pad (the way the old cell phones used to do) and see the text on the LCD.
-This LCD displays up to 16 characters.
-In addition, the bottom row of the display shows the cursor.

 ## 1.0 THE CIRCUIT
 ### 1.1 LCD Display